-- Begins with desk research about what is available, balanced with farmer needs identified in the field - Then an identified solution (say new variety) is tested in a controlled environment, usually a test farmer plot.
-This answers questions such as yield potential, side effects, etc. - Then the test is repeated on a larger sample of farm plots to see how it works in a slightly less controlled environment - Then it is rolled out to larger sample size - Then it is rolled out to all farmers via full adoption - o From farmer perspective - Yield potential - Low cost of production (relative to what is being produced, which tells 1AF what the impact is to the farmer from the intervention) - Ease of production with every product there is a procedure required to implement and adopt.
+- Low cost of production (relative to what is being produced, which tells 1AF what the impact is to the farmer from the intervention) - Ease of production with every product there is a procedure required to implement and adopt.
 Ensuring the implementation is easy to understand and practice.
 If it is too time consuming (e.g. microdose fertilizer manually) then it may not be practical to deploy.
-This may result in a new innovation to overcome the difficulty (e.g. a drum planting device that both plants and fertilizes at the same time)
+This may result in a new innovation to overcome the diffiuculty (e.g. a drum planting device that both plants and fertilizes at the same time)

-- o From 1AF perspective - Ease of operation looking at procuring the necessary input, how to overcome the logistics bottlenecks, warehousing, last mile delivery, systems to track what is given to farmers and how to track - E.g., for yam seeds, the FRIN seeds are very bulky.
-To plant one hectare of land you need 1 metric ton of seeds.
+From 1AF perspective

+- Ease of operation looking at procuring the necessary input, how to overcome the logistics bottlenecks, warehousing, last mile delivery, systems to track what is given to farmer and how to track - E.g. for yam seeds, the FRIN seeds are very bulky.
+To plant hectare of land you need 1 metric ton of seeds.
 No way to scale with this.
-This info is given to IITA, which is now looking at ways to produce smaller yam seeds and is advancing rapidly and is trialing new microseeds.
-This project is thus now sidelined despite the high potential of yams.
+This info is given to IITA, who is now looking at ways to produce smaller yam seeds and is advancing rapidly and is trialing new microsseeds.
+This project is thus now sidelined despite high potential of yams.
 Will return to this when IITA has developed a better seed alternative.
 Until then, farmers recycle from their own seeds.
-In the meantime, yields from yams is decreasing.
+In the mean time, yields from yams is decreasing.
 This is because when seeds are replanted from parent seeds, the yields decline over time (because pests and viruses live in the replanted seeds).
 Hybrid seeds are propagated from clean / non recycled seeds.
-The problem is tolerable up until 4 replanting cycles before significant yield declines start to be noticed.

-Political stability / security - see above

-• Issues in NE of Nigeria with Boka Haram, etc. 1AF does not operate in areas where there is a security risk or political instability.
+The problem is tolerable up until 4 replanting cycles before significant yield declines start to be noticed. - Political stability / security see above - Issues in NE of Nigeria with Boka Haram, etc. 1AF does not operate in areas where there is a security risk or political instability.